-47IGE measures realized income mobility, whereas ideally we would want to measure potential income mobility.
-We are not aware of reliable cross-country measures of the latter, however.

-48This same pattern can be seen in the now-famous "Great Gatsby Curve", introduced in a 2012 speech by then-chair of the Council of Economic Advisors, Alan Krueger.
-Both depictions use the IGE estimates from Corak (2006) to measure social mobility, but Krueger used GINI coefficients to measure inequality rather than the mean-median gap that is directly indicated by our model.
+51 IGE measures realized mobility, whereas ideally we would want to measure potential mobility.
+We are not aware of reliable cross-country measures of the latter.
+52 This same pattern is reflected in the well-known "Great Gatsby Curve", introduced in a 2012 speech by then-chair of the Council of Economic Advisors, Alan Krueger, and further developed in Corak (2013).